ali-rantakari/peg-markdown-highlight/styleparser/stylesheet_syntax.md

 ### Attribute Names and Types

-The following is a list of predefined attribute names, and the values that may be defined for them:
+The following is a list of the names of predefined attributes, and the values they may be assigned:

 - `foreground-color` *(aliases: `foreground` and `color`)*
     - See the *Color Attribute Values* subsection for information about valid values for this attribute.